 Study in Israel represents an opportunity to establish a connection to one's spiritual past and to build a foundational facility with Hebrew, Aramaic and the study of Gemara prior to beginning Jewish studies in New York.
 For students who have never been to Israel, the year represents an incredible opportunity to embrace and celebrate the culture, history and sacred landmarks of the place at the heart of their beliefs, traditions and values.
 Many partner yeshivot are around Jerusalem and the center region, making it easy to explore and experience the city.
 For almost all, this experience represents a time of discovery, growth and transformation.

-For Israel Program students, a year or more of study in Israel translates into one year of elective credit at YU.
+Israel Program students may earn up to a year of credit toward their undergraduate degree at YU for studying at one of our affiliated schools in Israel.
 As a result, most students returning to New York after studying in Israel enter YU as sophomores.
 Non-Israel Program students may apply for transfer credit should they choose to attend YU.
 For students enrolled in the program, credit earned in Israel appears directly on their YU transcript.

 Other Program Benefits